hasura/ndc-open-api-lambda/README.md

 [![ndc-hub](https://img.shields.io/badge/ndc--hub-postgres-blue.svg?style=flat)](https://hasura.io/connectors)
 [![License](https://img.shields.io/badge/license-Apache--2.0-purple.svg?style=flat)](LICENSE.txt)

-The OpenAPI Lambda Connector allows you to import APIs that have an OpenAPI/Swagger Documentation into the Hasura Supergraph.
-It works by creating the Data Types and API calls required in Typescript and wrapping those API calls in functions.
-These functions can then be exposed as queries or mutations via the [NodeJS Lambda Connector](https://github.com/hasura/ndc-nodejs-lambda).
+The OpenAPI Lambda Connector allows you to import APIs that are documented in the OpenAPI/Swagger format into the Hasura Supergraph.
+The connector exposes REST API endpoints as Typescript functions, which can be exposed as GraphQL queries or mutations via the [NodeJS Lambda Connector](https://github.com/hasura/ndc-nodejs-lambda).

-Functions that wrap GET requests are marked with `@readonly` annotation, and are exposed as GraphQL Queries by the [NodeJS Lambda Connector](https://github.com/hasura/ndc-nodejs-lambda).
+Functions that wrap GET requests are marked with a `@readonly` annotation, and are exposed as GraphQL Queries by the [NodeJS Lambda Connector](https://github.com/hasura/ndc-nodejs-lambda).
 All other request types are exposed as GraphQL Mutations.

 This Connector implements the [Data Connector Spec](https://github.com/hasura/ndc-spec)